Ottawa Area ISD English Learner Resources

 Who is considered an English Learner?

-- Students aged 3–21 who meet MDE’s EL Entrance Protocol which can be found at English Learner (EL) Resources.
+- Students aged 3–21 who meet Michigan Department of Education's (MDE’s) English learner Entrance Protocol which can be found at English learner (EL) Resources.

 - Upon first enrollment in any Michigan public school, a Home Language Survey (HLS) must be completed asking (1) the student’s native language and (2) the primary language used in the home.
 If a language other than English is indicated for either or both questions, schools must then evaluate English language proficiency.

-- LEAs administer the Kindergarten W-APT or Grades 1-12 WIDA Screener and use that score, in conjunction with grade-level reading and writing data, to determine if the student should be identified as EL [currently called EL or LEP in our student management systems and Michigan Student Data System (MSDS)].
-Students may already be identified as EL (LEP) in MSDS because they were identified in a previous district/PSA.
-In this case, they should have WIDA Access, WIDA Screener, and/or W-APT testing history in the Secure Site.
+- LEAs administer the Kindergarten W-APT or Grades 1-12 WIDA Screener and use that score, in conjunction with grade-level reading and writing data, to determine if the student should be identified as EL [currently called EL or LEP (Limited English Proficient) in our student management systems and Michigan Student Data System (MSDS)].
+Students may already be identified as EL (LEP) in MSDS because they were identified in a previous district.
+In this case, they should have WIDA Access, WIDA Screener, and/or W-APT testing history in the Secure Site, OEAA.